Nettoor: Rail

 The nearest railway station is the Tirunettur railway station, located at the northern part of Nettoor.
 Other nearby railway stations are Kumbalam railway station (2 km), Tripunithura railway station (5 km) and Ernakulam Junction railway station (5 km).

 Air

 The nearest airport is the Cochin International Airport (CIAL) located at Nedumbassery, which is about 33 km from Nettoor.
 CIAL handles both domestic and international flights.
-It is the first international airport in India to be built without Central Government funds.
+It is the first international airport in India to be built without Government of India funds.

 The Cochin airport provides direct connectivity to popular international destinations in the Middle East, Malaysia and Singapore and to most major Indian cities apart from tourist destinations like Lakshadweep.
 With a terminal area of 840000 sqft, and a passenger capacity of 1800, it is the largest and busiest airport in the state.
 It is also the fourth busiest airport in India in terms of international passenger traffic, and seventh busiest overall.